-It should also have its repeated elements as aligned as possible with the image sides, but this can usually be corrected with the Straighten Seed tool.
+It should also have its repeated elements as aligned as possible with the image sides, but this can usually be corrected with the Seed Wizard.

 You should usually prefer seed images with lots of repeated elements (see What makes a good seed image? above), so that PixPlant has enough variety to generate the image.
 The following actions can improve the seamless tiling quality of the generated image:

 PixPlant includes a setting that automatically snaps the Seed Scale settings to the nearest best value for tiling.
 This is important so that the pattern elements in the generated texture spatially "meet" at the image boundaries, so as to obtain a good tiling.